SoftStackFactory/branches-of-challenges/README.md

 ### Medium:
 1. ch-medium-01 - HTML: the *ngFor is working on the posts, but not the drafts.
-Solve the issue.
 2. ch-medium-02 - Providers: I decided to move the location of the test data form my LobbyPage component to a provider named DummyData, I expect the app to function normally.
 Instead of it working normally, I am getting another transpiling error.
 First thing I did, was run `ionic g provider DummyData`.
 Next, I imported it into the app.module.ts and injected it to the providers array.
 Then I imported it into the lobby.ts and re-defined it as dummyData inside the constructor.
 I moved the data that is currently being set to posts and drafts to be located in the DummyData provider.
 I created two functions in the DummyData provider to return either posts or drafts.
 I then retrieve the data from the DummyData provider inside the LobbyPage ts file.